MongoDB Atlas Data Federation Tutorial: Federated Queries and $out to AWS S3

-Now that our orders are safe in S3, I can delete these 2 orders from my Atlas cluster.
-Let's use Python again but this time, we need to use the URI from our Atlas cluster.
-The Atlas Data Lake URI doesn't allow this kind of operation.
+Now that our orders are safe in S3, I can delete these two orders from my Atlas cluster.
+Let's use Python again.
+This time, we need to use the URI from our Atlas cluster because the Atlas Data Federation URI doesn't allow this kind of operation.

 Let's run this code:

 Now let's double-check what we have in S3.
 Here is the content of the S3 file I downloaded: